 Tombee de nuit sur Shanghai (2007) is less easy to engage with.
 It is a single channel video projection, flanked by two Chinese lanterns, that documents the transformation of Shanghai, from daylit to neon-daubed.
 Any piquancy of detail is lost to the wide horizon of the image and the long timescale of its projection.
 Situated at the end of the corridor flanked by the other installations, it is nearly impossible to attend to.
 Nevertheless, as I passed by the projection, moving from space to space, I was struck by the admirable insistence upon the single perspective in a context that made contemplation difficult.
 It carries with it the same aura of bearing witness that constitutes the integrity of a film like Jeanne Dielman… and the profound melancholy of News From Home.

 The centerpiece of the exhibition is Akerman’s Venice Biennale pavilion piece from this year, NOW.
 It is also the culmination of this particular exhibition, its raison d’etre and the piece by which the others are measured.
-The entrance to the room is up-lit by two mis-coloured fluorescent bulbs.
-Inside are five screens, arranged in a receding V. Filled with blurred images of rapid transit through a desert region, the overlapping screens create a chaotic sense of perspective and a startling sensation of travelling left.
+The entrance to the room is up-lit by two mis-colored fluorescent bulbs.
+Inside are five screens, arranged in a receding V. Filled with blurred images of rapid transit through a desert region, the overlapping screens create a chaotic sense of perspective and a startling sensation of traveling left.
 The furthest screen is also the most cleanly projected, the blues of the sky are deeper, the ochre of the rock looks drier.
 It serves as the vanishing point of the screens’ arrangement and is also showing a loop different from the others.
 On left and right, screens holding tight zooms overlap with frames taking in entire mountain ranges.
 Although the sequences loop, no two screens show the same thing simultaneously.
-Everything seems to have been shot out of the window of a travelling car, one that is only ever still for a brief second.
+Everything seems to have been shot out of the window of a traveling car, one that is only ever still for a brief second.
 This second of stillness recurs across the screens, tantalizingly suggesting a pattern, a relationship between the loops, that either doesn’t, in fact, exist or simply can’t be mapped out.
 From the ceiling, two further projections throw flickering light onto the floor, ramping up the sensation of speed and movement.
-Finally, the soundtrack—booming out in tangibly spatialised surround sound—plays the noises of a war zone: animals in distress, shouting, occasional gunfire.
+Finally, the soundtrack—booming out in tangibly spatialized surround sound—plays the noises of a war zone: animals in distress, shouting, occasional gunfire.
 Nothing within the installation can be anticipated, save for the onward rush of movement.
 The images do not repeat in a legible fashion, the installation has no beginning or end.
 The intensities of the soundtrack change depending on your position in the room.

 NOW is an abrasive and unsettling succession of present moments.
 It is a highly credible portrait of panic and flight and as such broadens our powers of empathy.
 Rather than identifying with a person in crisis, NOW immerses us in the crisis itself.